 - Rompers make the best outfits to wear for doctor’s visits for babies, but not for potty training toddlers.
 How cute is the romper trend for toddlers?
 I was so into it and even bought a set for Brielle but before taking off the tag, I had an epiphany that it would be an AWFUL idea for potty training!
 Long dresses are already a struggle to remind her to hold them high when on the potty.
 Meanwhile that same week of the epiphany, I took Hailey to a doctor’s visit where she got shots in her legs.
 So much easier to have her in a romper and no need to take off pants for those shots!

 - Kids have a great memory.
-For Christmas, the elf on the shelf brought up a snowman making kit to make a snowman on our white basement door.
+For Christmas, the elf brought up a snowman making kit to make a snowman on our white basement door.
 It was a fun activity that she enjoyed… and I completely forgot about.
 But every morning she’d talk about it when she first woke up, even though we never even walked by that door.
 The memory they have is amusing!

 - Kids take phrases literally.
 Because why wouldn’t they?
 It always makes me laugh when I use a common phrase and hear it through her ears.
 When I say I’m going to “hop in the shower” I didn’t realize it would confuse her as to why I was standing still!
 “Hold on” meaning give me a minute usually includes her grabbing onto me to literally hold on.
 Also saying “that’s right” was confusing when we began learning left from right this summer, so Derek and I have now adjusted our speech to say “that’s correct” when confirming something to be true.

 - Napkins cannot be plates.
 I often grab a napkin to use a makeshift “plate” (aka crumb catcher) when eating something like a brownie or cupcake but in a child’s eyes that paper materials is only for wiping your hands and face.